zowe/docs-site/docs/user-guide/api-mediation/configuration-logging.md

 | `%clr(\\(%logger{15}\\)){cyan}`                                                     | `(o.z.a.g.h.GatewayHealthIndicator)`                          |
 | `%msg`                                                                              | `ZWEAM001 API Mediation Layer started`                        |

-You can edit, move, remove or add some parts in the pattern based on your requirements.
+You can edit, move, remove, or add some parts in the pattern based on your requirements.